-The Otways (GreatOtwayNational Park to be more accurate) stretches 60kms from Anglesea west to, and including CapeOtway.
-From the Great Ocean Road in the South, spanning dozens of picturesque waterfalls, volcanic lakes and stately ancient forests all the way north to Colac - and it's just a stone’s throw from Geelong (or two stones from Melbourne!)
+The Otways ( Great Otway National Park to be more accurate) stretches 60kms from Anglesea in the east to, and including, Cape Otway in the west.
+The park includes a stretch of the Great Ocean Road, and dozens of picturesque waterfalls, volcanic lakes — including, near Colac, the largest freshwater lake in Victoria — and stately ancient forests.
+All this and more is just a stone’s throw from Geelong — or two stones from Melbourne!

-Most visitors to Australia consider cuddling a koala an essential experience but KennettRiver offers something even more amazing, the chance to see wild koalas in their native habitat.
-From the Great Ocean Road, turn onto Grey road follow it for two kilometers – then, just look up!
-Take plenty of care, especially in the evening and at night as koalas are not very road smart and if the worst happens, be sure to check for joeys.
+Most visitors to Australia consider cuddling a koala an essential experience but Kennett River offers something even more amazing, the chance to see wild koalas in their native habitat.
+From the Great Ocean Road, turn onto Grey Road and follow it for two kilometres — then, all you need to do is look up!
+Take plenty of care, especially in the evening and at night, as koalas are not very streetwise.

-Heading inland, BeechForest is an excellent stop for families as it is home to The Otway Fly, the world’s longest and tallest elevated walk.
-The sky walk hangs over ancient forests and rare tree and plant species and is peppered with information and educational attractions (including a little something for dinosaur lovers!).
-The walk can be done in around an hour so it makes a nice break from the car for restless kids.
+Off the coast, Beech Forest is an excellent stop for families, as it is home to The Otway Fly, the world’s longest and tallest elevated walk.
+The sky walk hangs over ancient forests and rare tree and plant species and is peppered with information and educational attractions.
+There is even something for dinosaur lovers!
+The walk takes around an hour to complete, so it makes for a nice break if you have some restless children on board.

-Colac is the largest town in the region and sits in the central north.
-Colac features a number of charming historical buildings and sites but mostly serves as a hub for tourists heading to OtwayNational Park, the Volcanic Plain and the magnificent LakeColac.
+Colac is the largest town in the area and sits in the central north of the region.
+The town features a number of charming historical buildings and sites, but mostly serves as a hub for tourists heading to Otway National Park, the Volcanic Plain and the magnificent Lake Colac .

-Annually, tens of thousands of fishing, outdoor and water sports enthusiasts flock to the 2000 hectare, shallow LakeColac.
+Annually, tens of thousands of fishing, outdoor and water sports enthusiasts flock to 2,000 hectare Lake Colac.
 Famous for its Redfin, it has become a centre for tourists looking for a quiet, relaxing break with not much to do but cook up a fresh catch.
-Unfortunately, several years ago, the lake dried completely during the drought but it is on its way to recovery now.
+Unfortunately, the lake has dried up a couple of occasions in recent years due to drought, but it is on its way to recovery now.